-Students must receive the permission of the teacher before using any equipment or materials in the classroom and the permission of the principal to use any other school equipment or facility.
-Students will be held responsible for the proper use and safe-keeping of any equipment or facility they are allowed to use.
+Students must receive the permission of the teacher before using any equipment or materials in the classroom and the permission of the Dean of Students to use any other school equipment or facility.
+Students will be held responsible for the proper use and safekeeping of any equipment or facility they are allowed to use.